 If you’re anything like me, I used to (literally) dream about the day that the love of my life would take a knee, spout off some poetry, and say those four long-awaited words that made up the question that would change my life forever: “Will you marry me?”

 When that day came, it really was as wonderful and magical as I had dreamed!
-We were both so ecstatic to finally be on the path toward marriage, and I could not wait to get started in planning our dream wedding!
+We were both so ecstatic to finally be on the path toward marriage.
+And I couldn’t wait to start planning our dream wedding!

-But soon after that fun day, the excitement of the engagement turned into an almost painful countdown of days until we say, “I do.”
-After 4 years of dating, we just want to be married already!
+But soon after that fun day, the excitement of the engagement turned into an almost painful countdown of days until we said, “I do.”
+After 4 years of dating, we just wanted to be married already!
 What’s with this whole engagement thing, anyway?